ubrant/documents-format/README.md

 > **For example**, identifier **1** can be given to Minor sections which have different Major section identifiers but should not be given to Minor sections under same Major section

-Following identifiers are defined and their respective purpose is also mentioned (replace ID with number):
+Following identifiers are defined and their respective purposes are also mentioned (replace *ID* with a number):

 ### Major Identifier